lupyuen/lupyuen.github.io/src/debug.md

 In the next section we shall use the GDB Debugger to load our Rust Firmware into the cache memory for debugging.

+_Can we flash Rust Firmware with `blflash` and other UART flashing tools?_

+Nope, `blflash` and other UART flashing tools will not load Rust Firmware into Cache Memory.
+They will load firmware only to Flash Memory.

+We need a JTAG Debugger for loading Rust Firmware into Cache Memory.

 [More about BL602 Cache Memory vs Flash Memory](https://lupyuen.github.io/articles/mynewt#appendix-load-firmware-to-cache-memory-not-flash-memory)

 ![Memory Map of PineCone Firmware: C vs Rust](https://lupyuen.github.io/images/debug-memory.png)